acekreations/newsallo/README.md

 # Future

-Future updated to Newsallo will include:
+Future updates to Newsallo will include:

 -   Social Functionality
     -   Adding the ability to follow people you _trust_ on the platform, without the ability to see your follower/following count to minimize any sort of negative side effects caused by "influencers"